-- A. To request an initial authorization, the CCA or DA, service order for medical necessity, the service plan, and authorization request form must be submitted to WellCare of North Carolina® within the first three (3) calendar days of service initiation. - IV.
+- A. To request an initial authorization, the CCA or DA, service order for medical necessity, the service plan, and the required authorization request form must be submitted to WellCare of North Carolina® within the first three (3) calendar days of service initiation. - IV.
 Concurrent reviews will determine the ongoing medical necessity for the service or a lower or higher level of care.
-Providers shall submit, prior to the expiration of the initial/concurrent authorization, an updated service plan including documentation demonstrating continued medical necessity for the member to continue treatment at the requested ASAM level of care.
+Providers shall submit an updated service plan and any authorization or reauthorization forms required by WellCare North Carolina[®]..